 What are the components of the Code of Conduct Policy?

 Product School employees, contractors and students are required to abide by our Code of Conduct, as well as all other applicable contractual agreements, while performing their duties or enrolled in our courses.

 Compliance with law

-Product School expects all participants to comply with all applicable federal, state, and local laws and regulations and laws
+Product School expects all participants to comply with all applicable federal, state, and local regulations and laws.

 Ethical and Legal Business Practices